© Halie Cousineau/ Fodor’s Travel

 This once-forgotten canal has morphed into one of the city's trendiest places to wander.
 A good time to come is Sunday afternoon, when the Quai de Valmy is closed to cars and some of the shops are open.
 Rent a bike at any of the many Vélib' stations, stroll along the banks, or go native and cuddle quai-side in the sunshine with someone special.

-pulleys at Rue de Crimée, near La Villette, was a technological marvel when it opened in 1885.
+pulleys at Rue de Crimée, near La Villette, was a technological marvel when it debuted in 1885.

 A swing bridge across the canal connects Lancry to the Rue de la Grange aux Belles, where you'll find the entrance to the massive Hôpital Saint-Louis, built in 1607 to accommodate plague victims and still a working hospital today.
 In front of you is the entrance to the chapel, which held its first Mass in July 1610, two months after the assassination of the hospital's patron, Henry IV.
 Stroll the grounds, flanked by the original brick-and-stone buildings with steeply sloping roofs.
 The peaceful courtyard garden is a neighborhood secret.